GitGuardian/ggshield-action/README.md

 ---

-# GitGuardian shield Github Action
+# GitGuardian shield GitHub Action

 Find exposed credentials in your commits using [gg-shield](https://github.com/GitGuardian/gg-shield).

 ## Installation

-Add a new job to your Github workflow using the `GitGuardian/gg-shield-action` action.
+Add a new job to your GitHub workflow using the `GitGuardian/gg-shield-action` action.

 ```yaml
 name: GitGuardian scan